-17. Drugs that are counter indicated in case of intracranial hypertension:
+17. Drugs that are counterindicated in case of intracranial hypertension:

-- a) Ketamine; c) Phentanyl; b) Morphine; - d) Propofol;
+- e) Thiopental sodium. a)Ketamine; c) Phentanyl; d) Propofol; - b)Morphine; - 18.
+Neurovascular headache: a) Is related to the dura mater and its associated vasculature;

-18. Neurovascular headache:
+b)Vasodilation induced as a result of pain is mostly limited to ophthalmic division of trigeminal nerve;

-- a) Is related to the dura mater and its associated vasculature; - b) Vasodilation induced as a result of pain is mostly limited to ophthalmic division of trigeminal nerve; - c) Trigeminovascular system is involved; - d) Parasympathetic autonomic involvement leads to lacrimation and nasal stuffiness;
+c)Trigeminovascular system is involved;